 Adult ticks cause the majority of health problems

-Adult ticks (present mainly on the east coast of Australia from around August to February) cause the majority of the health problems in humans, although all stages of ticks are capable of provoking allergic reactions.
+Ticks are present mainly on the east coast of Australia, with known populations of ticks in several non-coastal areas (see map).
+Adult ticks cause the majority of the health problems in humans.
+All stages of ticks, however, are capable of provoking allergic reactions.

-Adult ticks attach themselves to the tips of grass blades and vegetation, and transfer themselves to passing animals or humans.
-When humans are infested, the tick usually crawls up inside clothing.
-Adult ticks attach themselves strongly to their host by biting through the skin, and generally lodge in the skin of the head or neck of their host.
+Adult ticks attach to the tips of grass blades and vegetation, and from there transfer themselves to passing animals or humans.
+The tick usually crawls up inside clothing and attaches strongly to their host by biting through the skin, generally lodging in the skin of the head or neck or scalp of their host.
 The most common reaction is local irritation and swelling.
-Tick saliva can trigger allergic reactions, cause paralysis (due to toxic proteins) and transmit infections.

 Reducing the risk of tick bites